superfly/dns-help/providers/googledomains.md

  | Apex `CNAME` equivalent |  | :no_entry_sign: |
  | API Access | | :no_entry_sign: |

- Note that Google Domains is different from the [Google Cloud Platform's Cloud DNS](./google-cloud.md) offering.

  Google Domains does not offer an API to interact with DNS records.

 # Using the Apex Domain